supinie/.dotfiles/README.md

 ## Disclaimer

 Use these dotfiles at your own risk.
-It's recommended to back up your existing configurations before applying these dotfiles.
+It's recommended to back up your existing configurations before applying these dotfiles, and as always, audit any scripts before running on your machine.